 “Palazzo Sturm” has over seventy rooms of baroque paintings and incisions by Tiepolo, Canaletto and Rembrant to name a few.
 The second is the “Museo Hemingway”, named after the famed writer who sojourned in Bassano while completing “A Farewell to Arms”.

 So, join the ranks of the illustrious Hemingway and visit Bassano.
 The town is little more than an hour drive from both Venice and Verona’s international airports.
-The “Ostello di Bassano”, offers single rooms starting from 25 euros a night while higher rollers can spend the night at the previously mentioned “Locanda Hemingway” starting at a steeper (but worth it for its charms, 90 euros, keep in mind these are not the only choices.
-Bassano is great even for a day trip from elsewhere, but remember, elsewhere does not have complimentary grappa with every meal.
+The “Ostello di Bassano”, offers single rooms starting from 25 euros a night while higher rollers can spend the night at the previously mentioned “Locanda Hemingway” starting at a steeper – but worth it for its charms, 90 euros – keep in mind these are not the only choices.
+Visiting Bassano is definitely one of the things to do in Italy and it is great even for a day trip from elsewhere, but remember, elsewhere does not have complimentary grappa with every meal.